 - The client receives the DNS results and connects to the given IP address.
 The client connects to the application service endpoint directly, not through Traffic Manager.
 Since it is an HTTPS endpoint, the client performs the necessary SSL/TLS handshake, and then makes an HTTP GET request for the '/login.aspx' page.

 The recursive DNS service caches the DNS responses it receives.
 The DNS resolver on the client device also caches the result.
 Caching enables subsequent DNS queries to be answered more quickly by using data from the cache rather than querying other name servers.
 The duration of the cache is determined by the 'time-to-live' (TTL) property of each DNS record.
 Shorter values result in faster cache expiry and thus more round-trips to the Traffic Manager name servers.
 Longer values mean that it can take longer to direct traffic away from a failed endpoint.
-Traffic Manager allows you to configure the TTL used in Traffic Manager DNS responses, enabling you to choose the value that best balances the needs of your application.
+Traffic Manager allows you to configure the TTL used in Traffic Manager DNS responses to be as low as 0 seconds and as high as 2,147,483,647 seconds (the maximum range compliant with RFC-1035), enabling you to choose the value that best balances the needs of your application.

 For pricing information, see Traffic Manager Pricing.

 For frequently asked questions about Traffic Manager, see Traffic Manager FAQs

 Learn more about Traffic Manager endpoint monitoring and automatic failover.

 Learn more about Traffic Manager traffic routing methods.